After Post-Completion OPT is Approved

 Send a copy of the EAD, both front and back of card, to your dedicated IS Advisor.

-The Department of Homeland Security's (DHS) Student and Exchange Visitor Program (SEVP) will send a link inviting you to create an SEVP Portal Account, typically within one week of the start date on the EAD card.
+The Department of Homeland Security’s (DHS) Student and Exchange Visitor Program (SEVP) will send a link inviting you to create an SEVP Portal Account.
 Once your OPT has been approved, the email will be sent from do-not-reply.SEVP@ice.dhs.gov.
 Please always check your Spam, Junk, or Trash folders to see if this email gets redirected.

 Follow the instructions in that email immediately upon receipt and create your SEVP Portal Account.
 This link expires in 30 days from the time it was sent and it can only be clicked once to register your SEVP Portal Account.
 If the link is already expired, contact your IS Advisor to reset it.
 SEVP Portal Reset requests are processed within 3 business days.